jacob-carlborg/dstep/README.markdown

 ## Install Requirements

-These are install instructions for Mac OS X 10.7.
+These are install instructions for Mac OS X 10.7 and later.
 It should be easy to modify to work on other Posix platforms.

 ### LLVM and Clang